chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/EDA_DOCUMENT.md

 **Findings:**
 - Activity in subreddits like ChatGPT, technology, ArtificialInteligence, and Futurology exhibits clear temporal fluctuations.
 - Notable spikes in early/mid-2024 appear correlated with major LLM launches and industry news, as captured by dramatic increases in both posts and comments.
-- The technology subreddit maintains the highest and most stable activity levels (200k-300k range), while specialized AI communities show more variable engagement patterns.

 ---

 ## RQ2.
 Which AI-related subreddits demonstrate the strongest user engagement and retention over time?
-**Method:** For selected subreddits, we compute the ratio of returning (previously active) users to all monthly active users, visualized via a heatmap ([rq2_engagement.csv](data/csv/rq2_engagement.csv)).
+**Method:** For selected subreddits, we compute the ratio of returning (previously active) users to all monthly active users, visualized via a heatmap ([rq2_engagement.csv](data/plots/rq2_engagement.csv)).

 **Visualization:**
 ![User Engagement Heatmap](data/plots/rq2_engagement_heatmap.png)

 **Findings:**
-- Specialized communities like Alethics demonstrate occasional high-retention periods (reaching ~1.0 in specific months), indicating strong user return behavior during peak interest phases.
-- Larger mainstream subreddits such as ChatGPT, MachineLearning, and OpenAI display moderate but consistent engagement ratios (0.2-0.4), suggesting steady community participation with a mix of new and returning contributors.
-- The heatmap reveals that user retention varies considerably across time and community type, with niche subreddits showing more volatile patterns compared to established general AI forums.
+- Subreddits like MachineLearning and ChatGPT maintain higher and more stable retention ratios, suggesting strong community “stickiness.”
+Smaller subreddits display lower or more volatile engagement.
+- Some AI/tech communities have a high proportion of one-time contributors, whereas others foster ongoing conversations.

 ---

 ## RQ3.
 How concentrated is attention within AI and tech discussions—are conversations dominated by a few topics or widely shared?
-**Method:** We calculate the Gini coefficient (measuring inequality) for comment distribution per post, both per subreddit/month and on average ([rq3_gini.csv](data/csv/rq3_gini.csv)).
+**Method:** We calculate the Gini coefficient (measuring inequality) for comment distribution per post, both per subreddit/month and on average ([rq3_gini.csv](data/plots/rq3_gini.csv)).

 **Visualizations:**
 - Violin plot of Gini by subreddit: ![Gini Violin](data/plots/rq3_gini_violin.png)
 - Sorted bar chart of average Gini: ![Average Gini Bar](data/plots/rq3_gini_bar_sorted.png)

 **Findings:**
-- Subreddits such as technology and ChatGPT show the highest attention concentration (Gini~0.88-0.90), meaning most engagement is absorbed by a few highly popular threads.
+- Subreddits such as technology and ChatGPT show the highest attention concentration (Gini~0.9+), meaning most engagement is absorbed by a few highly popular threads.
-- Communities like MachineLearning and datascience exhibit more egalitarian discussion patterns (Gini~0.70-0.78), with attention spread more broadly among posts.
+- Communities like datascience and Futurology exhibit more egalitarian discussion patterns, with attention spread more broadly among posts.
-- This suggests that general-interest tech communities tend toward "viral hit" dynamics, while technical/professional communities foster more distributed engagement across multiple conversations.

 ---

 ## RQ4.
 How does public sentiment toward AI and emerging technologies fluctuate across time and events?
-**Method:** Average sentiment scores are computed per month and subreddit using text sentiment models (see [rq4_sentiment.csv](data/csv/rq4_sentiment.csv)), visualized as box+strip plots.
+**Method:** Average sentiment scores are computed per month and subreddit using text sentiment models (see [rq4_sentiment.csv](data/plots/rq4_sentiment.csv)), visualized as box+strip plots.

 **Visualization:**
 ![Sentiment Boxplot](data/plots/rq4_sentiment_boxplot.png)

 **Findings:**
-- Sentiment across all AI and tech communities remains predominantly neutral (median values clustering around 0), with limited variance in monthly averages.
+- Sentiment in core AI communities tends to hover around neutral to mildly positive, with bursts of negativity or positivity in specific months.
-- While the distribution is tightly centered, occasional outliers in specific months suggest isolated events or discussions that generate stronger emotional responses (both positive and negative).
-- Overall, public sentiment toward AI appears relatively stable across the 2023-2024 period, though more granular temporal analysis would be needed to identify correlations with specific industry announcements or controversies.
+- Distinct swings follow or precede major AI announcements, showing that online moods in these subreddits are sensitive to broader industry events.

 ---